framps/raspiBackupDoc/en/src/general-options.md

 ### -V: Reactivation of a previous *raspiBackup* version

-A list of all existing previous versions is displayed and you can select the can select the version to be restored.
+A list of all existing previous versions is displayed and you can select the version to be restored.
 The current version is backed up and can then be restored later using this option restored later (see also `-U` parameter)